1-800-935-2620 Speak to a Tour Expert

 Dubrovnik

-Depart Montenegro this morning and travel along the beautiful southern coast of Croatia to Dubrovnik.
-Dubrovnik's walled Old Town is often referred to as the pearl of the Adriatic and it's now famed for its part in the TV show Game of Thrones.
-When you arrive, head out on a walk along the city walls with your leader, enjoying views of the sparkling ocean.
+Depart Montenegro this morning and travel along the southern coast of Croatia to Dubrovnik.
+Dubrovnik's walled Old Town is often referred to as the pearl of the Adriatic and it's now famed for its role in ‘Game of Thrones’.
+When you arrive, walk along the high city walls with your leader, enjoying ocean views.
 Visit Big Onofrio's Fountain – built by the European architect Onofrio Della Cava in the 15th century to supply water to the city.
 After, maybe check out the 13th-century Franciscan monastery or the Sponza and Rector's Palaces, the only Renaissance buildings in the city to survive a devastating earthquake and fire in 1667.
-Tonight is the last night of your trip, so why not enjoy one last meal with the group and toast to your adventures?
+As it is the last night of your trip, maybe enjoy one last meal with the group and toast to your adventures.

 Meals: Breakfast